LOADING ...

 Coolibah

-A billy is a tin, often an old used fruit tin or steel container,
+A is a tin, often an old used fruit tin or other steel container,

-used to boil water to make tea.
-Often they have a piece of
+used to boil water to tea.
+Often they have a piece of wire

-across their top as a handle, whereupon after the water is boiling,
+across their top used as a handle, whereupon the water is boiling,

-one holds the wire, the desired amount of tea leaves in said
+one holds the wire, places the desired amount of tea leaves in

-water, stands up, and swings the whole billy in a motion
+water, stands up, and swings the whole in a circular motion

-vigorously in to force the tea leaves to the bottom of the tin.
+in order to force the tea leaves to the bottom of the tin.
 A

-rather nice is to crush a Coolibah leaf into the water too, giving
+rather nice touch is to crush a Coolibah leaf the water too, giving

 the tea a of eucalyptus.